Hypnosis is the induction of a state of consciousness, in which a person experiences a deep focussed concentration.

-Hypnoanalysis is the process of using the state of hypnosis to investigate a person’s subconscious mind, to find out why certain feelings arose, or why troublesome behaviour patterns began, in the first place.
+Hypnoanalysis is the process of using the state of hypnosis to investigate a person’s memories and experiences, to find out why certain feelings arose, or why troublesome behaviour patterns began, in the first place.

-The subconscious mind represses memories to protect a person from upset in their past.
-Sometimes it can take a few sessions for the subconscious mind to believe the person is ready to deal with those hurtful incidents.
+Sometimes it can take a few sessions for the subconscious mind to believe the person is ready to deal with hurtful memories and incidents.
 The person, and the hypnotherapist, may have to patiently work through a number of memories and feelings until full insight is gained.
 That is hypnoanalysis.